-Many business owners have trouble collecting on their accounts receivable.
-According to a study from Interac in fact, 71% of Canadian entrepreneurs struggle to get paid on time.
+Many business owners have trouble collecting their accounts receivable.
+A study by Interac noted that 71% of Canadian entrepreneurs struggle to get paid on time.

 Not only can late payments prove detrimental to your cash flow – especially if you rely on that income to make payroll or pay your suppliers – chasing down delinquent accounts takes time away from growing your business.

 Wondering how to get your clients to pay on time?
-Try these 7 tips.
+Try these seven tips.

 1. Issue invoices in a timely manner